eclipse-che/che-docs/src/main/pages/user-management/authentication.md

  }
  ```

-### Other Openid implementations
+### Other authentication implementations

- If you want to adapt OpenId implementation other than Keycloak, the following steps must be done:
+ If you want to adapt authentication implementation other than Keycloak, the following steps must be done:

  - Write own or refactor existing info service which will provide list of configured provider endpoints to the clients;
  - Write single or chain of filters to validate tokens, create user in Che DB and compose the Subject object;
+ - If the new auth provider supports OpenId protocol, OIDC JS client available at settings endpoint can be used as well since it is maximally decoupled of specific implementations.
  - If the selected provider stores some additional data about user (first/last name, job title etc), it is a good idea to write an provider-specific ProfileDao
    implementation which will provide such kind of information;

 ### OAuth
-OAuth authentication part has 2 main flows  - internal or using external brokering mechanism.
+OAuth authentication part has 2 main flows  - internal and external based on Keycloak brokering mechanism.
 So, there are 2 main OAuth API implementations -
 **org.eclipse.che.security.oauth.EmbeddedOAuthAPI** and **org.eclipse.che.multiuser.keycloak.server.oauth2.DelegatedOAuthAPI**.